nick-botticelli/LumberjackNotes/documentation/Inception.md

 **Interviewee:** Allison Rampata\
 **When:** February 12th, 2021\
 **Consumer Segments:**
- - students
+ - Student
- - Note-takers
+ - Note-taker
- - Organized Individuals
+ - Organized Individual

 **Key Insights**
  - The application should allow the user to download PDF documents from a website